-The Source GUID is reported in the property sourceGuid and it is used to populate the property sourceId of any Document created with the Savision iQ REST API.
-Similarly, note that the Connector Type is always "VirtualConnector" and it is used to populate the property sourceType of the created Document.
+It is important to know the GUID because it is used to define the indices of Elasticsearch.
+The source GUID is reported in the property sourceGuid and it is used to populate the property sourceId of any Document created with the Savision iQ REST

+API.
+The Connector Type is always VirtualConnector and it is used to populate the property sourceType of the created Document.